avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 twarc configure
 ```

-The below image should appear in your Terminal:
+The below image should appear in your Terminal: Happing Twarcing! <br>
-Happing Twarcing!
 Do you think the developers of twarc are making a pun from Twerking?
 I may have to email them and ask.<br><br>
 ![Alternate image text](/images/twitter/happy_twarcing.png)

 Now that I have twark configured, I can run a command to retrieve tweet data.